akash-lakhera/task-tracker/README.md

 # task-tracker
-An application to track daily progre
+An application to track daily progress